postcss/autoprefixer/README.md

 If some prefixes were generated in a wrong way, please create an issue on GitHub.

-Autoprefixer has 4 features, which can be disabled by options:
+Autoprefixer has 4 features, which can be enabled or disabled by options:

 * `supports: false` will disable `@supports` parameters prefixing.
 * `flexbox: false` will disable flexbox properties prefixing.
   Or `flexbox: "no-2009"` will add prefixes only for final and IE versions of specification.
-* `grid: false` will disable Grid Layout prefixes for IE.
 * `remove: false` will disable cleaning outdated prefixes.
+* `grid: true` will enable Grid Layout prefixes for IE.

 If you do not need Autoprefixer in some part of your CSS, you can use control comments to disable Autoprefixer.